Dino Ciccarelli

-Dino Ciccarelli (/ˈdi:noʊ ˈsɪsə.rɛli/ DEE-no-_-SIS-ə-RELL-ee, born February 8, 1960) is a Canadian former professional ice hockey player who played 19 seasons in the National Hockey League, primarily with the Minnesota North Stars, but also notably with the Detroit Red Wings, with whom he had his third-highest scoring season.
+Dino Ciccarelli (/ˈdi:noʊ ˈsɪsə.rɛli/ DEE-no-_-SIS-ə-RELL-ee, born February 8, 1960) is a Canadian former professional ice hockey player who played 19 seasons in the National Hockey League from 1980 to 1999, primarily with the Minnesota North Stars, but also notably with the Detroit Red Wings, with whom he had his third-highest scoring season.
 He scored 1,200 points in his NHL career.
 His 608 career NHL goals are also the most goals scored by a draft-eligible player who was not drafted by an NHL team.
 Ciccarelli was elected to the Hockey Hall of Fame in 2010.